hchenqi/WndDesign/README.md

 ![](docs/layout-2.gif)

-Re-calculating layout is also called the `reflow` process.
 Sometimes a window's width and height are both assigned by its parent window, so the parent window already knows its child window's size information.
 Sometimes parent window only assigns the width of its child, but requires the child to calculate its height and return it back.
 Sometimes the child window calculates its size independently and returns both width and height to its parent window.

-All these reflow conditions are handled by only two virtual functions, `OnSizeRefUpdate()` and `OnChildSizeUpdate()`.
+All these reflow conditions are handled by only two virtual functions, `OnSizeRefUpdate()` and `OnChildSizeUpdate()`. `OnSizeRefUpdate()` goes top-down, which is initiated by parent window calling `UpdateChildSizeRef()`, while `OnChildSizeUpdate()` goes bottom-up and is initiated by child window calling `SizeUpdated()`.

 A window receives a size reference, or `size_ref` from its parent window when `OnSizeRefUpdate()` is called.
 This information, along with the window's style, content and child windows' size, are all needed for calculating its current size.
 After its size is determined, the parent window's size will be finally determined, and the grand-parent window's size, and so on.